natecook/jennajuby/site/content/post/nyc-summer.md

       imagenew: 'https://djh82r8xhqebh.cloudfront.net/uploads/2019/07/NYCSummer-37.jpg'
       size: true
 ---
 Summer in New York City!
-A lot of locals say they “hate” summer’s here and this always baffles me because my friends and I LOOOVE it, it’s so much fun!
+A lot of locals say they “hate” summers here and this always baffles me because my friends and I LOOOVE it, it’s so much fun!
 Every year I make a list in the spring of all the summer activities I want to do that year, new and old.
-I can honestly say that after 4 summer in the city, I have finally checked off almost all the summer activities I’ve wanted to do.
-Yes, the summer’s are hot (where...are summers...not hot?) but most of the time you can count on it being about 83 and sunny.
+I can honestly say that after 4 summers in the city, I have finally checked off almost all the summer activities I’ve wanted to do.
+Yes, the summers are hot (where...are summers...not hot?) but most of the time you can count on it being about 83 and sunny.
 We’ll get random heat waves of 90+ and gross humidity/summer storms but they are relatively rare.
 June, July, August, and September have pretty similar temperatures throughout the summer, but if you want to avoid heat waves, you would be safe to come sometime in June or late September.
 No promises though, we’ve had 80 degree days in October so better just pick whatever dates work best for your schedule!

-Baseball games, boat rides, beach time, dinner’s outside, rooftop bars, picnics in the park, there are so many fun summer things to do in the city!
-So, of course, I have compiled a list for you for you of all the places to check out while you’re here in the warm summer months : )
+Baseball games, boat rides, beach time, dinners outside, rooftop bars, picnics in the park, there are so many fun summer things to do in the city!
+So, of course, I have compiled a list for you of all the places to check out while you’re here in the warm summer months : )

 **Travel Tips**

-* You will get so much hotter and sweatier than you think you will because you’ll be walking around so much!
+* You will get so much hotter and sweatier than you think because you’ll be walking around so much!
 Be prepared for this and plan a time to be home to freshen up before dinner.
 * The subway stations are hot as balls, just accept this and let it go or else you’ll hate your life.
-The good news is, the subway cars have AC, but if you accidently get into one that is broke, switch cars, it’s worth it.
+The good news is, the subway cars have AC, but if you accidentally get into one that is broken, switch cars, it’s worth it.
 * Think about swapping out your sandals for sneakers, it’s tempting to want to where them when it’s so hot out but it’s important to be comfortable all day walking around.
 * To take a break from the heat...get a drink on the water, pop into a museum (even if you only go in the lobby for AC), go on a boat ride, grab an iced coffee in the air conditioning, and get out early in the day before it’s super hot out!
 * People complain about the city smelling in the summer because everything is so hot, but it honestly only smells in the gross parts of the city...Times Square, Chinatown, anywhere in Midtown.
 I would avoid the areas any time of the year but definitely in the summer.